linked in pixel What Causes Swimmer's Ear? The Ultimate Guide from an ENT | To Your Health by Ochsner

 Splish splash!
 Playing in the water or participating in aquatic sports brings these sounds to life and reminds us of our favorite summer pastimes.
 Keeping your family healthy is important and nothing is worse than having your fun ruined by an ear infection.

 Contrary to the name, this infection can occur without hitting the pool.
-While excessive wetness in the ear canal is a common cause, having the tiniest scratch within the ear canal or consistently sticking your fingers or cotton swabs in your ears can be culprits.
+It is also called “otitis externa.’’
+While excessive wetness in the ear canal is a common cause, trauma to the ear canal, like a scratch from a fingernail or irritation from a Q-tip, can be culprits.

-Don’t let swimmer’s ear spoil your summer fun.
+Don’t let swimmer’s ear (otitis externa) spoil your summer fun.
 Here’s what you need to know to keep your ears dry and infection-free!

 • Being in warm, humid places